Fieldwork equipment used by Stage 6 Biology students during the Ecosystem dynamics excursion program

-Program
+Program overview

 Inquiry questions

-Fieldwork
+Fieldwork activities

 Abiotic and biotic sampling

 Students will conduct an ecological survey of two bushland sites to assess their suitability as habitats for the long-nosed bandicoot.
 They will use various fieldwork instruments and sampling methods to collect quantitative and qualitative data on biotic and abiotic factors relevant to the bandicoot’s ecological niche.
-They’ll record their data and observations using worksheets and digital technologies.
+They will record their data and observations using worksheets and digital technologies.

 Human activities, impacts and management survey